levgiorg/Smart-Home-P2P-Energy-Trading-RL/README.md

 The framework supports extensive configuration for different experimental scenarios:

 1. **Anti-Cartel Mechanisms**:
-   - Detection mechanism with configurable monitoring window and penalties
+   - Detection mechanism ("Reward-Based") with configurable monitoring window and penalties
-   - Ceiling mechanism with adjustable markup limits
+   - Ceiling mechanism ("Threshold-Based") with adjustable markup limits
-   - Baseline with no mechanism (null)
+   - Baseline with no mechanism ("No Control Method")

 2. **Reward Parameters**:
    - Balance between profit optimization and energy efficiency (beta)